SCRA FAQs

 The SCRACVS can usually find the SSN, but, there are situations when even we cannot find an SSN — maybe because the Subject is very young or very old, sometimes because pseudonyms are used, sometimes because the Subject does not have a SSN because s/he is a foreign national (see separate FAQ on Foreign Nationals).

 Effective May 25, 2012, the DoD permitted a limited verification with last name and date of birth (“d.o.b.”) only.
-There are limitations and a drawback to this limited verification.
+There are limitations and a severe drawback to this limited verification.
 If the name is fairly common, even with the d.o.b. a verification will not be performed.
 Further, all verifications conducted without an SSN come with a disclaimer which is paraphrased as follows: “The information is not guaranteed because only only the SSN is a unique identifier”.
 This equivocal response may not give parties or judges confidence that the verification is reliable.

 Obviously it is better to obtain an unequivocal, dispositive verification.
 In a situation where neither you nor we can ascertain the SSN, we will give you a choice: